alpha-yadav/DSA/readme.md

 By following these steps and consistently practicing, you'll gradually build a strong understanding of algorithms and data structures.
 Remember that it takes time and effort, so be patient and persistent!

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, with explanations:

+**Problem 1: Two Sum (Easy)**

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+`nums = [2,7,11,15], target = 9`
+Output: `[0,1]` because `nums[0] + nums[1] == 9`

+**Solution Idea:**  A brute-force approach would be to check every pair of numbers in the array.
+A more efficient approach uses a hash table (dictionary in Python) to store numbers and their indices.
+As you iterate through the array, check if the complement (`target - current_number`) exists in the hash table.

+**Problem 2: Reverse a Linked List (Medium)**

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+Input: 1->2->3->4->5->NULL
+Output: 5->4->3->2->1->NULL

+**Solution Idea:**  This problem requires understanding linked list manipulation.
+You'll need to iterate through the list, keeping track of the current node, the previous node, and the next node.
+You'll reverse the pointers to point in the opposite direction.
+Iterative and recursive solutions are both possible.

+**Problem 3:  Longest Palindromic Substring (Hard)**

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+Input: "babad"
+Output: "bab" or "aba" (both are valid answers)

+**Solution Idea:**  There are several approaches, including dynamic programming and expanding around the center.
+The dynamic programming approach creates a table to store whether substrings are palindromes.
+The expanding around the center approach checks for palindromes centered at each character and between each pair of characters.

+**Problem 4:  Graph Traversal (Medium - Hard, depending on specifics)**

+**Problem Statement:** Given a graph (represented as an adjacency list or matrix), perform a breadth-first search (BFS) or depth-first search (DFS) traversal.
+You might be asked to find the shortest path, detect cycles, or find connected components.

+**Solution Idea:**  BFS uses a queue to explore nodes level by level, while DFS uses a stack (or recursion) to explore as deep as possible along each branch before backtracking.
+Understanding graph representations and queue/stack data structures is crucial.

+These problems represent a range of difficulty and cover common algorithmic concepts.
+Try solving them to improve your algorithmic thinking.
+Remember to consider time and space complexity when designing your solutions.
+You can find many more algorithmic problems on websites like LeetCode, HackerRank, and Codewars.